What Do Home Inspectors Check?

 Mold and Mildew Is a Bad Sign

 While the sight of mold can be scary for some home buyers because of stories about toxic mold, this form is rare enough that the biggest fear of mold and mildew is that they are signs of moisture in a home.
-An inspector will check the walls, floors, basement, crawl spaces and other areas for mold or mildew.
-Once found, they will attempt to determine where the problem is in terms of where the moisture is coming from.
+An inspector will check the walls, floors, basement, crawl spaces, and other areas for mold or mildew.
+Once found, they will attempt to determine where the problem is regarding where the moisture is coming from.
 Home sellers want to find and handle any mold situation in their home before listing it since buyers might demand expensive mold remediation if their inspector finds it.

 Is Your Electrical System up to the Job?

 Right before an inspection, all home sellers should know to ensure that any electrical panel or circuit breaker boxes are accessible since this is one critical system that is checked without fail.
-They’ll be checking the electrical outlets in the home as well and any circuit breakers contained within some outlets.
+They’ll be checking the electrical outlets in the home and any circuit breakers contained within some outlets.

 The Roof and Chimney

 A bad roof can produce untold problems for a homeowner.
 The biggest problem is, of course, the fact that moisture can get in the home every time it rains if there are missing shingles and other damage to the roof.
 Missing shingles are pretty easily spotted even by amateur homebuyers who don’t know the first thing about inspections.
 If this situation is allowed to go on too long, the wood and other materials underneath the shingles can become rotted and require repairs.
 The inspector will check that the chimney’s bricks and mortar are in good shape and that the flashing around its base is watertight.